FreeRTOS/FreeRTOS-Kernel/MISRA.md

- - Array access remains within bounds since either the null terminator in the IDLE task name will break the loop, or the loop will break normally if the array size is smaller than the IDLE task name length. of the IDLE task name results in breaking from the loop.
-Alternatively, if the size is smaller than the IDLE task name length, the loop will exit normally.
+ - Array access remains within bounds since either the null terminator in the IDLE task name will break the loop, or the loop will break normally if the array size is smaller than the IDLE task name length.

 #### Rule 21.6